 A swimming pool with slides

 And not just any slides, he insists.
-Apparently, only those big inflatable ones which come attached with an obstacle course.
+Apparently, only those big inflatable where to buy accutane online uk ones which come attached with an obstacle course.
 ‘That would be awesome,’ he muses.

 Mountains of ice cream and chocolate